intershop/intershop-pwa/docs/concepts/multi-site-handling.md

 ## Configuration

+:warning: Refer to [Multi-Site Configurations](../guides/multi-site-configurations.md) for an explanation of what is possible with multi-site configurations and how to define them.

 To set ICM channels and applications dynamically, you have to use URL rewriting in a reverse proxy running in front of the PWA instances.
 The values have to be provided as URL parameters (not to be confused with query parameters).